Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Related Work

-\paragraph{Retrieval-Augmented Generation in Medicine} Large language models have demonstrated strong performance on medical question answering and reasoning benchmarks \citep{singhal2023large, nori2023capabilities}, but hallucination remains a critical risk in high-stakes clinical settings \citep{ji2023survey}.
-Retrieval-augmented generation mitigates this risk by grounding responses in retrieved evidence, typically from large text corpora \citep{lewis2020retrieval, guu2020retrieval}.
-In medicine, recent work has benchmarked RAG pipelines and shown that retrieval strategies and corpora substantially affect clinical QA performance \citep{xiong2024benchmarking}.
-Beyond text retrieval, knowledge graph–augmented prompting retrieves structured context such as entities, relations, or subgraphs \citep{pan2024unifying, zeng2025kosel}, and recent systems integrate graph-based retrieval into medical RAG pipelines \citep{wu2025medical}.
-However, many retrieval mechanisms rely on lexical overlap or Euclidean similarity, and structured evidence is often linearized before prompting, discarding relational and hierarchical information \citep{lewis2020retrieval, pan2024unifying}.
-This motivates structure-aware retrieval criteria that leverage the geometry of hierarchical medical knowledge, as pursued in our approach.
+\textbf{RAG and LLM-Based Clinical Reasoning.} LLMs show strong performance on medical reasoning benchmarks \citep{singhal2023large, nori2023capabilities}, but hallucination remains a concern in clinical settings \citep{ji2023survey}.
+Retrieval-augmented generation grounds predictions in retrieved evidence \citep{lewis2020retrieval, guu2020retrieval}, and clinical RAG studies show that retrieval strategy and corpus choice affect performance \citep{xiong2024benchmarking}.
+Beyond text retrieval, knowledge graph--augmented prompting retrieves entities, relations, or subgraphs \citep{pan2024unifying, zeng2025kosel}, and graph-based retrieval has been integrated into medical RAG pipelines \citep{wu2025medical}.
+Recent systems for longitudinal EHR reasoning, such as TRACE, maintain structured patient states over time \citep{qu2026trace}.
+Most retrieval mechanisms, however, rely on lexical similarity, nearest-neighbor retrieval, or linearized structured evidence, limiting their ability to model hierarchical abstraction and directional clinical progression.